Arithmetics of homogeneous spaces over $p$-adic function fields: Introduction

 The article is organized as follows.
-In paragraphs \ref{subsectionNotations} and \ref{subsectionRecall} we recall the notations, conventions, and known results that will be used to prove the main theorems.
-In section \ref{sectionHasse} we prove Theorem \ref{customthmUniversalTorsor} on the existence of universal torsors, and use it to deduce Theorem \ref{customthmHasse} on the local-global principle over $p$-adic function fields.
-Theorem \ref{customthmWA} on the weak approximation over $p$-adic function fields will be proved in section \ref{sectionWA}.
-Finally, we prove Theorems \ref{customthmHigherHasse} and \ref{customthmHigherWA} (which are results over function fields over higher-dimensional local fields) in section \ref{sectionHigher}.
+In paragraphs \ref{subsec:Notation}, \ref{subsec:Obstruction}, and \ref{subsec:Duality}, we recall the notations, conventions, and known results that will be used in the proofs of our main theorems.
+In section \ref{sec:Descent}, we develop a version of Colliot-Th\'el\`ene--Sansuc descent theory for varieties over $p$-adic function fields and prove Theorem \ref{customthm:Descent}.
+Theorems \ref{customthm:Hasse} and \ref{customthm:Weak} shall be proved in section \ref{sec:PAdic}, as consequences of the results already established in section \ref{sec:Descent}.
+Here we also prove that any finite abelian group is a Galois group over any $p$-adic function field.
+Finally, we prove Theorems \ref{customthm:HigherHasse} and \ref{customthm:HigherWeak} (which are results over function fields over higher-dimensional local fields) in section \ref{sec:Higher}.